 Problem: The screen/page is boring.

 Obviously, talking about interfaces, people often move the functional side and usability to the foreground, like a key or sometimes even the only aspect requiring consideration.
 And that’s right and logical, still, it cannot null the fact that people are driven not only by logic.
 There are also such big factors as emotional and aesthetic satisfaction able to influence user experience greatly.
 A thoughtful balance of utility and usability on the one hand with emotions and aesthetics on the other can bring user-friendly products.
 And the animation is a great booster in this perspective of interface design.
 It can mark out the beauty of colors and gradients, breathe life into the layout, make movements dynamic or vice versa smooth, and strengthen the power of UI elements with motion and original transitions.

 Cafe Coupon App

 Contact List Concept

 So, definitely, animation in user interfaces has massive potential in solving diverse problems of interaction.
-Still, even the slightest piece of motion added into UI requires a thoughtful approach analyzing not only advantages but also possible drawbacks.
+Still, even the slightest piece of motion added into UI requires a thoughtful approach to analyzing not only advantages but also possible drawbacks.
 Animation should support the user, that is its main goal in the interface.

-Diverse issues of applying animation in UI design have been an object of professionals’ attention for a considerable period.
+The diverse issues of applying animation in UI design have been an object of professionals’ attention for a considerable period.
 Here is the collection of articles for those who would like to read more on the topic.